MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: Experimental Details

 \textbf{RouterDC.} To reproduce RouterDC, we trained its routing module on our benchmark tasks.
 The router encodes each query using the pretrained encoder \texttt{microsoft/deberta-v3-base} and compares its representation to a set of trainable expert embeddings, one for each model in the ensemble.
 Cosine similarity is used to produce a logit vector over the experts, and the router is optimized to prefer more accurate models via contrastive losses.
 In our setup, the candidate experts were Llama 3 Instruct models with 1B, 8B, and 70B parameters.
 Training was performed for 1,000 steps using the AdamW optimizer, with a batch size of 64 and a learning rate of $5 \times 10^{-5}$.
 The training set consisted of 100 queries from each of ten benchmarks, totaling 1,000 samples.
 For evaluation, we load the trained checkpoint and integrate the router into our existing evaluation pipeline.

 \textbf{Code.} Our code base is made fully public on GitHub.
-It can be found here: \textit{Will be made public after review period.
-In the meantime, please send an email for code access.}
+It can be found here: \textit{https://github.com/laminair/mess-plus}

-\textbf{Evaluation Setup.} For all of our experiments, we used a single server with 2 H100 GPUs.
+\textbf{Evaluation Setup.} While our experiments can be run on a single GPU (with ~80GB VRAM), we conducted our experiments using 2 H100 GPUs.
 We distribute the LLMs and the predictor as follows: The small and medium sized LLMs along with the predictor are located on 1 GPU and the large model is placed on the other GPU.
 We repeat each experiment with three different random seeds ($[42, 43, 44]$).
+Since we query the LLMs sequentially, we can capture their individual energy consumption.
+When doing parallel calls, it is necessary to place each LLM on a separate GPU and configure the Zeus monitor to properly return the energy statistics for each model.